Joaquin-Murillo/LLM_Literature_Review/README.md

 2. Market Demand and Job Opportunities:
 * Employment Trends: Demand for developers proficient in certain languages keeps them in use.
-* Community Events and Conferences: Events promote languages and keep the community engaged.

 3. Technological Trends:
 * Emerging Fields: Languages that cater to new fields (e.g., Swift for iOS development) gain popularity.
 * Open-Source Movement: The rise of open-source software supports languages that embrace this philosophy.

-4. Regulatory and Compliance Requirements:
-* Legacy Systems Maintenance: Industries bound by regulations may continue using older languages for compliance (e.g., COBOL in banking).
-* Security Standards: Languages that meet stringent security standards are preferred in sensitive industries.

 ### Examples of Programming Languages Upgraded Over Time
 1. C Language: